lawson-tanner/pyavc/README.md

 ### As a Python Library

 The main (and only) method provided is `convert`.
-It allows you to convert a DOCX or TXT file and save the result in a specified output directory.
+It allows you to convert a DOCX or TXT file and save the result to a specified output directory.

 ```python
 convert(filepath, output_dir, output_name=None)